ezEngine/docs/docs/samples/asteroids.md

 **Note:** The project is only available when the solution is built with **EZ_BUILD_GAMES** activated.

-The game itself is a stand-alone application, but the assets that it uses need to be transformed by the [ezEditor (TODO)](../editor/editor-overview.md).
+The game itself is a stand-alone application, but the assets that it uses need to be transformed by the [ezEditor](../editor/editor-overview.md).
 Open the editor project in *Data/Samples/Asteroids* in ezEditor, open the *Asset Browser* panel and click the *Transform All* button (white box with red arrow).
 Afterwards you can run the Asteroids application.

 ## Code